 I have never been the fan girl type of person, but there are people I admire a lot.
 I admire them enough to think that I would like to be a bit more like them, or achieve the successes they have achieved.
 Having said that, I have to say that I am quite happy with what I have achieved, and how I have gotten to this point in my life with nothing but hard work.
-Even though I can’t make a living with my blog, the way Kayla and Molly do (those are the two women I admire the most), I am quite content with the bit of money I do make of it.
-Let’s just say it pays for Eroticon and hosting every year.
+Even though I can’t make a living with my blog, the way others do, I am quite content with the bit of money I do make of it.
+Let’s just say it pays for hosting every year.
 I would love to earn more, but I also believe that it’s only possible for a handful of people to do so.

 This doesn’t mean I don’t have my dreams, or didn’t have them when I was younger.